Digital Marketing Consultant

 Days 1–14: Technical Foundation

-• Audit robots.txt for AI crawler blocking allow OAI-SearchBot, PerplexityBot, Google-Extended, ClaudeBot, CCBot
+• Audit robots.txt for AI crawler blocking — allow OAI-SearchBot, PerplexityBot, Google-Extended, ClaudeBot, CCBot, Applebot-Extended

-• Verify all critical content is server-side rendered (not hidden behind JavaScript)
+• Verify all critical content is server-side rendered (check via View Page Source)

-• Create llms.txt at your domain root with your core pages and structure
+• Create llms.txt at your domain root using the template above

 • Implement Person schema on your About page with full credentials